Rox-Liu/Project0/README.md

 ## Project Status
-This project still in progress.
+This project is still in progress.

 ## Room for Improvement
 Room for improvement: